You are currently viewing Creating the Key Elements of Your Brand Image

 Customer Experience:

 Website: Your website is critically important for your brand.
 Most consumers check a company’s website before making the first step in the buying process.
-If you create an easily-navigable, visually appealing website, you’ll make a better first impression on a majority of customers.
+If you create an easily navigable, visually appealing website, you’ll make a better first impression on a majority of customers.

 Brand “personality”:

-Mission statement, slogan, positioning: This is essentially what your company stands for and why you stand out from the competition.
+Mission statement, slogan, positioning: This is what your company stands for and why you stand out from the competition.
 Your mission statement is what purpose your company serves.
 Your slogan is the tool you use to convey that to consumers, and your positioning is what that message means in comparison to other brands.

-Charity events and cause marketing: Defining the values of your company are essential in today’s marketplace to help create brand loyalty.
+Charity events and cause marketing: Defining the values of your company is essential in today’s marketplace to help create brand loyalty.
 Put your values into action through charity events, pro bono projects, and cause marketing.
-These can help demonstrate to a consumer you are involved in your community and making a difference as a company.
+These can help demonstrate to a consumer that you are involved in your community and making a difference as a company.